-Turkish beaches are known for their beauty and are arguably some of the most spectacular beaches in the Mediterranean, with the clearest of turquoise waters and either sparkling white sand or beautifully polished white pebbles.
+Turkish beaches are known for their beauty and are arguably some of the most spectacular beaches in the Mediterranean.
+You will experience the clearest of turquoise waters and either sparkling white sand or beautifully polished white pebbles.

-With a rich ancient history and unrivalled scenery, it’s not surprising that Turkey is a sought after holiday destination and those who visit return time and time again.
+With a rich ancient history and unrivalled scenery, it’s not surprising that Turkey is a sought after holiday destination.
+Those who visit return time and time again.

 At Kalkan Holiday Property, we’re passionate about everything Turkish, so we have prepared this handy guide to the best beaches in Turkey.

-Kalkan boasts a number of the best beaches in Turkey, often ranked in the top ten beaches in the whole country.
+Kalkan boasts a number of the best beaches in Turkey.
+These are often ranked in the top ten beaches in the whole country.

 One of Kalkan’s most well-known beaches is Patara Beach, famous for its length stretching over 11 miles, the longest in the entirety of Turkey, and one of the breeding grounds of the Loggerhead turtle.

 Not only is Patara part of a national park brimming with exotic birds, but it also boasts fantastic ancient Lycian ruins, once an important city within the Roman Empire, including houses of parliament, bath houses, temples and a grand amphitheatre.
-Archaeologists from Antalya University have pumped millions into the reconstruction of these beautiful buildings, and they are definitely a must see.
+Archaeologists from Antalya University have pumped millions into the reconstruction of these beautiful buildings.
+They are definitely a must see.
 Patara Beach was also dubbed as ‘One of The Best Beaches in Europe’ by The Sunday Times.